DIY Professional-Quality Christmas Light Photos

 Experimentation is Cheap and Easy!

 Not so long ago photography was an expensive hobby.
-Film wasn't cheap, and having the film developed was costly.
+The film wasn't cheap, and having the film developed was costly.
 So expenses could mount quickly.
 And you had to wait for days to see the final results of the photos you had taken.

 But in this digital age, things are certainly different.
 You can experiment to your heart's content.
 Taking 100 photos and deleting all but one costs you nothing extra.
 And instead of waiting for days, you can get instant gratification in seeing the results of your experimentation with photo subjects and settings.

 So when you're staring in open-mouthed awe at the brilliant displays of Christmas lights you'll be seeing this season, why not capture their images forever?
 After all, doing so is easier and cheaper than it's ever been!